In a nutshell

 - Carry out due diligence – an investigation exercise to verify the accuracy of information passed from the borrower to the lender or from the underwriter of securities to potential investors.
 This can involve on-site meetings with the company’s management, discussions with the company’s auditors and outside counsel, and review of material agreements and other documents.

 - Negotiate with the opposite party to agree the terms of the deal and record them accurately in the facility documentation.
-Lenders’ lawyers usually produce initial documents (often based on a standard form or an agreed precedent) and borrowers’ lawyers try to negotiate more favorable terms for their clients.
+Lenders’ lawyers usually produce initial documents (often based on a standard form or an agreed precedent), and borrowers’ lawyers try to negotiate more favorable terms for their clients.
 Lawyers on both sides must know when to compromise and when to hold out.

 - Assist with the structuring of complicated or groundbreaking financing models, and ensure innovative solutions comply with all relevant laws.

-- Gather all parties to complete the transaction, ensuring all agreed terms are reflected in the loan documents, all documents have been properly signed and delivered and all conditions to closing have been met.
+- Gather all parties to complete the transaction, ensuring that all agreed terms are reflected in the loan documents, all documents have been properly signed and delivered and all conditions to closing have been met.

 - In a secured loan (most bank loans to below investment-grade borrowers require collateral), ensure that the agreed-upon collateral has been properly granted and that all filings, registrations and other procedures necessary to ‘perfect’ the security have been or will be made.